playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 }
 ---

+I've often heard qualms from the broader developer community lamenting the perceived shift in React towards the backend.

-React isn't a frontend framework: It's a web framework.
+But here's the thing; React isn't a frontend framework, it's a web framework.
 While this distinction might seem narrow, the impact of it enables a shift in how your mental model of React that explains many of their design systems from day one.

+> **Semantics:**
+>
+> Many, including the React team themselves, call React a "library".
+While there's validity there, I gesture towards the ever expanding set of primitives - which now include data fetching and error handling - as evidence for my usage of the term "framework".

+Moreover, I'd argue that **React has been aiming in this direction for many many years and its "movement towards the backend" has been a natural evolution of patterns established from day one of the framework.** In fact, I'd go even further and say that: **React today has had an incredibly consistent set of architectural designs, spanning from the server-side to the client-side.**

 In this article, we'll explore the concepts React has introduced along the way and potentially build out a new mental model for the framework as we go.